Hackboyslim/fencing-poolround/README.md

 Use this file on your mobile device or better: a big touch screen.
 The purpose of this file to save paper and have fun at the fencing-training.
 This fencing poolround is not designed for fencing tournaments.

 - Run on one device
-- Save the data into the local data storage of your browser
+- It save the data into the local data storage of your browser, on reloading: no data loss.
 - Save the data into a json file for transfering on another device